Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 Moss Stitch Crochet Baby Blanket Pattern for Beginners (Free!)

 Whether you’re making a DIY baby blanket for a friend or a sweet keepsake for your own little one, this one-row repeat crochet stitch makes it easy and fun to follow.
-With its soft feel and modern look, this is a gender neutral baby blanket that will never go out of style.
+With its soft feel and modern look, this gender neutral baby blanket will never go out of style.
 The free pattern is below.

 Moss stitch baby blanket laid on a bed with a plush highland cow toy, featuring pastel stripes and a white textured border.
 A banner at the top reads “Free Pattern.”

-Why you’ll love this moss stitch crochet baby blanket pattern
+Why you’ll love this baby blanket

 Square image showing a moss stitch baby blanket on a white bed with a plush highland cow beside it; soft rainbow pastel stripes with a white crochet border.

-• J/6.0 mm crochet hook – helps create a soft and flexible fabric
+• J-10 (6.0 mm) crochet hook – creates a soft and flexible fabric

 • Worsted weight yarn (#4) – choose a soft, washable yarn that’s gentle on baby’s skin